-THIS WAS ONCE A FOREST, THIS WAS ONCE A SEA (forthcoming, 2025)
+THIS WAS ONCE A FOREST, THIS WAS ONCE A SEA (2025)

 Audio-visual installation (4 channel audio, 3 channel video)

 This Was Once a Forest, This Was Once a Sea is a reminder of the long history of Ohio’s land, from old growth forests in the nineteenth century to an ancient, 250 million year-old ocean.
-The video shares close-up images of a fossilized ocean bed and the base of a centuries-old oak tree (from Caesar Creek State Park and Davey Woods State Nature Preserve, both located in Ohio).
-The audio features field recordings of wind and the internal sounds of trees, whose white noise, creaking, and swaying are at once ghostly and uncannily aquatic.
-Together, these fossils and trees are a natural archive, operating on a different time scale from our human experiences.
+The video shares close-up images of a fossilized ocean bed (from Caesar Creek State Park), the contours of a glacial groove (on Kelleys Island in Lake Erie), and the base of a centuries-old oak tree (at Davey Woods State Nature Preserve).
+The audio features field recordings of water, wind, scraping, and the internal sounds of trees, whose white noise, creaking, and swaying are at once ghostly and uncannily aquatic.
+Together, these fossils, stones, and trees are a natural archive, operating on a different time scale from our human experiences.
 Up-close, they offer a new way of understanding the places where we live, and quietly prompt us to act as stewards to the land.